telerik/kendo-angular-demo-aspnetcore-data/README.md

 1. Clone this repository by using your favorite Git client or by executing `git clone https://github.com/telerik/kendo-angular-demo-aspnetcore-data.git`.
 1. Enter the project directory by running `cd kendo-angular-demo-aspnetcore-data`.
 1. Run `npm install` to install the project dependencies.
+1. Open the `Angular2Spa.csproj` project in Visual Studio.

 ## Table of Contents